 Recovery and Breast Augmentation Results

 You should avoid exercising, lifting, or strenuous activity for a full two weeks following surgery, to limit the possibility of bleeding.
 If you have bleeding, re-operation is necessary to remove the blood, cauterize or suture the source, and re-close the incision.
 Most patients prefer to reduce activities rather than risk re-operation and the higher rate of capsular contracture that may result if this occurs.
 This generally means no exercise or other strenuous activity for the first two weeks.
-Jogging, horseback riding, weightlifting (bench press, military press, curls, etc.), yoga, or any activities that bounce the breasts or stretch the chest muscles should be avoided for a full month or longer, depending on intensity.
+Jogging, horseback riding, weightlifting (bench press, military press, curls, etc.), yoga, or any activities that bounce the breasts or stretch/contract the chest muscles should be avoided for a full month or longer, depending on intensity.

 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.